Drama grips final moments of Rick Gates' testimony in Manafort trial, as lawyer poses surprise question

 For the previous two days in court, Gates has testified that he and Manafort committed bank and tax fraud together.

+Gates testified Tuesday that in 2016 Manafort requested a profit-and-loss statement for his firm to be converted from a PDF file to the Microsoft Word format, which could be edited more easily.
+According to Gates' testimony, Manafort then altered the statement to change a $638,000 loss to a multimillion-dollar profit -- and Gates sent it on to a bank to obtain a loan.

+Gates also said there were "hundreds" of emails showing Manafort explicitly approving Gates' actions and wire transfers, including ones from allegedly unreported foreign bank accounts.

 Both Manafort and Gates were indicted last year on charges of bank and tax fraud as part of Special Counsel Robert Mueller’s probe.
-But prosecutors dropped charges against Gates after the former business partner took a plea deal and agreed to cooperate with prosecutors.
+Prosecutors dropped charges against Gates after the former business partner took a plea deal and agreed to cooperate with prosecutors.

 During cross-examination on Tuesday, the defense painted Gates as living a “secret life” in London and accused him of embezzling money from Manafort’s foreign accounts at center of the trial to indulge in an extramarital affair in the United Kingdom.